A grassroots NHS campaign.

 Since April it has become clear that planning and strategy using well-trusted Public Health methodology was continually ignored while the Cabinet fussed and sweated over making the right contracts available to the likes of Deloitte, G4S, Serco, Google and Microsoft.

-Even now the Test, Track and trace system is a shambles because of the obsession with ensuring the system is placed in private hands rather than rebuilding the perfectly good PUBLIC HEALTH teams around the country.
-The government has been a disgrace and we are appalled.
+Even now the Test, Track and Trace system is a shambles because of the obsession with ensuring the system is placed in private hands rather than rebuilding the perfectly good PUBLIC HEALTH teams around the country.
+The government behaviour has been a disgrace and we are appalled.

 Thanks to all the campaigners around the country who are as determined as we are to bring the NHS out of this privatisation madness.